mdsufz/StandEnA/docs/CUSTOMDB.md

 #### Step 1.1 - Using KEGG API to retrieve enzyme synonym names

-Make a new directory and switch to this directory:
+Make the new working directory and switch to this directory:
 ```bash
 mkdir 01_customdb
 cd 01_customdb